Ardad2/hand-cricket-mobile/README.md

 # Hand Cricket Game

 This is a React Native mobile application which is based on a popular game played by children in India using just their hands (just like paper and scissors) which is based on the bat and ball game of cricket.
-I used this to get familiarized with as well as practice application development in React Native.
+I used this to practice as well as get familiarized to programming in JavaScript for the React Native framework.
+The game is functional though the design is still rudimentary as this was just a practice.

 # Objectives of Hand Cricket Game
-The objective of both the players is to score more runs (or points) then the other to win.
+The objective for  both the players is to score more runs (or points) then the other to win.
 The players take turn for making the runs in each of two innings , the player who is scoring the runs is "Batting" during that innings and the other player stopping that player from scoring runs is "Bowling".
 In each turn both players pick a number, if the numbers are the same then the batting team loses a wicket (gets an out), otherwise the number is added as runs to their score.